A no-op is an operation that does... nothing.

 # y = 8

-Even the print function (technically) has an impure side effect!
+Even the print function (technically) has a side effect!
 It doesn't return anything, but it does print text to the console, which is a form of I/O.

 For example, this: